-RISK ASSESSMENT: Paddle Games
+RISK ASSESSMENT: Raft Building Completed by: Activities Management Team Date: 15/12/2023

-Completed by: Activities Management Team Date: 15/12/2023 Review Date: 15/12/2024
+Review Date: 15/12/2024

-What is the Who How might Risk Rating Remaining Risk Hazard? may be harmed? may be harmed? • • Probability Severity Risk : Control Measures in Place Probability Severity Ris Drowning All Death by drowning 4 5 20 • Staff and Participants must wear appropriate buoyancy aids throughout the activity, checked by staff at the start of the session and before participants get on the water.
+What is the Hazard?
+Who may be harmed?
+How might people be harmed?
+Risk Rating Remaining Risk Probability Severity Risk Control Measures in Place Probability Severity Risk Drowning All Death by drowning 4 5 20 • Staff and Participants must wear appropriate buoyancy aids throughout the activity, checked by staff at the start of the session and before participants get on the water.
 In the case of capsize, staff to ensure all participants involved are accounted for and safe.
-Pond is shallow enough to stand up in the event of a capsize Clear warning signs around pond identifying water Participants briefed on what to do if kayak capsizes.
+Pond is shallow enough to stand up in the event of capsize, or raft falling apart.
+Clear warning signs around pond identifying water Participants briefed on what to do if raft sinks (stand up and pull raft to the edge).
 Throwline to be placed somewhere easily accessible prior to the start of the session.
-All staff to have received training in the use of a throwline.
-2 5 10 Slips, Trips and Falls All Cuts, grazes and bruises.
-Sprains and strains.
+All staff to have received training in the use of a throwline 2 5 10 Slips, Trips and Falls All Cuts, grazes and bruises.
+Sprains, strains and broken bones.
 4 2 8 • All equipment not being used is put away in the store.
+All participants to be warned about raft building equipment on the ground (poles, ropes, barrels etc) whilst building and taking apart rafts.
 All participants are instructed to wear appropriate footwear.
 Participants warned about exposed tree roots and potential hazards.
 2 2 4 Exposure/ Hypothermia and Sunburn All Sunburn, high temperature and dehydration.
-4 3 12 • Staff to ensure that clothing is appropriate for weather conditions Both staff and clients to drink plenty of water.
-Participants are advised to have a spare change of clothes with them Sun cream applied when needed.
-2 2 4 Hit by Paddles All Cuts, bruises and contusions 3 2 6 • Participants briefed on dangers of wielding paddles in confined spaces and if splashing game is played, explain the safe amount of space to be left between each other.
+4 3 12 • Staff to ensure that clothing is appropriate for weather conditions.
+Both staff and clients to drink plenty of water.
+Participants are advised to have a spare change of clothes with them for the end of the session.
+Sun cream applied when needed.
+2 3 6 Hit By Paddles All Cuts, bruises and contusions 3 3 9 • Participants briefed on dangers of wielding paddles in confined spaces.
+If splashing game is played, explain safe amount of space to be left between each other.
 Instructor to stay aware throughout the session.
 Staff, participants and group leaders to wear Helmets at all times.
-1 2 6 Group Behaviour All Loss of control of the group, participants being distracted/ not listening.
+1 3 3 Group Behaviour All Loss of control of the group, participants being distracted/ not listening.
 3 4 12 • Group leaders are to ensure that the group is under control at all times.
 Instructor is to stop the session if the participant's behaviour becomes dangerous.
 Instructor to check with group leader to if there at the start of the session for any neurodiverse participants and ensure control measures are in place to appropriately manage their needs.
-1 2 2
+1 4 4 Group Control (on the water) All See above 4 3 12 • Group briefed at the start of the activity on clear boundaries.
+System of group recall explained at the start of the session.
+1 4 4